Post

 3.5L EcoBoost V6

-• Description/Symptoms: Loss of power, smoke from exhaust, loud noises
+• Description/Symptoms: Loss of power, excessive smoke from exhaust, whining noise from engine bay.

 Transmission

-• Description/Symptoms: Hard or delayed shifting, slipping gears
+• Description/Symptoms: Erratic or harsh shifting, slipping between gears, delayed engagement.

 • Recalls: None Found